andrewcooke/pytyp/pytyp.rst

 Some languages have static type systems.
 These let the compiler check for errors before the program is run, but often, in languages like Java, this seems more of a hinderance than a help.
-So many people (like me) prefer Python to Java because of the freedom associated with a lack of type declarations.
+So many people (like me!) prefer Python because of the freedom associated with a lack of type declarations.

-But other languages — like Haskell and Scala — are using types in more interesting ways.
-And even in Python we sometimes need to use commands like ``isinstance()``, which has some connection with "types".
+But other languages — like Haskell and Scala — are using types in interesting ways.
+And even in Python we sometimes use commands like ``isinstance()``, which have some connection with "types".

 So there are interesting questions to explore:

 #.
 How do types currently work in Python?
 People often talk about classes as
-   if they are types; more recently Python has gained the idea of ABCs (Abstract Base Classes).
+   if they are types; more recently Python has gained ABCs.
 How do they fit together with "duck typing"?

 #.
 Many "modern" uses of types are based on clean, orthogonal ideas.
 How do
    these fit with the data structures provided by Python?
 How do they fit